peak-adventure-travel/xmlsitemap/README.txt

 with cron.

 Submit site map on cron run: This is the preferred way to notify search engines of updates.
-XML Sitemap will wait until the next cron run to notify search engines of updates.
+XML sitemap will wait until the next cron run to notify search engines of updates.

 Log access: Record each time the site map is retrieved.